draknem/pdf_crack/README.md

 Python PDF password Brute Force

 Run main.py in the same directory as your .pdf to be opened.
-This is for education only, and may not work on all .pdf files.
+This is for education only, and will not work on all .pdf files as PyPDF4 does not support all pdf encryption types.

-Written in python 3.5.1
+Fixed for Python 3.8